 A maximum of six hours of relevant graduate coursework completed at another university may be transferred to the master's program in communication.
 Petition forms may be obtained at the Office of Graduate Education, DuBourg Hall 417.
 The graduate director must approve all requests prior to submission to Graduate Education.
 Any hours transferred will be regarded as part of the six credit hours allowed outside of the communication department.

-All graduate students must choose among one of three degree completion options: applied project, comprehensive exams or thesis project.
+All graduate students must choose one of three degree completion options: applied project, comprehensive exams or thesis project.

 The applied project allows students with a professional focus to apply communication theory and research methods in a professional setting.
 Projects may take different forms, but all students produce some form of communication material on behalf of an organization or field of practice.
 Students who choose this option take 27 credit hours of coursework and three credit hours of “CMM 5890: Applied Project.”